(G, X)-manifold

 In geometry, if X is a manifold with an action of a topological group G by analytical diffeomorphisms, the notion of a (G, X)-structure on a topological space is a way to formalise it being locally isomorphic to X with its G-invariant structure; spaces with a (G, X)-structure are always manifolds and are called (G, X)-manifolds.
 This notion is often used with G being a Lie group and X a homogeneous space for G. Foundational examples are hyperbolic manifolds and affine manifolds.

 Definition and examples

 Formal definition

-Let $X$ be a connected differential manifold and $G$ be a subgroup of the group of diffeomorphisms of $X$ which act analytically in the following sense:
+Let $X$ be a connected differentiable manifold and $G$ be a subgroup of the group of diffeomorphisms of $X$ which act analytically in the following sense: